jbruce12000/kiln-controller/docs/pid_tuning.md

 ### Automatic Tuning

-Contributor ADQ worked hard on creating a [Ziegler Nicols auto-tuner](ziegler_tuning.md) which is python script that heats your kiln, saves data to a csv, and then gives you PID parameters for config.py.
+Contributor [ADQ](https://github.com/adq) worked hard on creating a [Ziegler Nicols auto-tuner](ziegler_tuning.md) which is python script that heats your kiln, saves data to a csv, and then gives you PID parameters for config.py.

 ### Manual Tuning

-I'm a big fan of manual tuning.
+Even if you used the tuner above, it's likely you'll need to do some manual tuning.
 Let's start with some reasonable values for PID settings in config.py...

     pid_kp = 20
     pid_ki = 50